dasuos/SecurityStuff/README.md

 > **Educational use only**
 >
-> This repository contains experimental and demonstrative code intended **only** for research and educational purposes.
+> This repository contains experimental and demonstrative code intended **only** for educational purposes.
 The code is **not** intended for malicious use or production deployment.
-Use at your own risk.
 The author assumes no responsibility for misuse.

 # SecurityStuff
 Demonstration of security research and educational proofs-of-concept in Python and C